hhassan01/nft-airdrop-service/docker-test-database/README.md

 ## Chek pgAdmin
 - http://localhost:8000
 - Click on Add new server
-- On "General" Tab, fill Name with Somnia Quest
+- On "General" Tab, fill Name with Nft Airdrops
-- On "Connection" Tab, fill Host name/address with somnia_quest_db [fix: should be 'somnia_db']
+- On "Connection" Tab, fill Host name/address with airdrops_db
-- On "Connection" Tab, fill Username with somnia_quest [fix: should be 'somnia']
+- On "Connection" Tab, fill Username with airdrops
-- On "Connection" Tab, fill Password with postgres [fix: should be 'password']
+- On "Connection" Tab, fill Password with password
 - Click on Save

 ## Check the database